TheGeekOnSkates/breakaway-basic/notes.md

 * Now that I'm using is_keyword in is_var, address that bug in math.c
 * Keep swatting at the buggz.
 Eventually I'll catch one. :D
 * Update the docs
-* Random thought: Do I really need parse()?
-Its code could be added to run(), cuz it's not really a separate step anymore.
-	**EDIT:** YES!
-I do need it.
-LOAD uses it.
-Or do like I almost did and get rid of it in both main() and run_load() - might be a thing to do on a night when I'm not as tired lol

 # Buggz! :D